Avoiding suicide: writing a crisis plan

 (1) How do you know you’re in crisis?

-This might seem a funny question.
-You’re in crisis when everything is falling apart, right?
+This might be a funny statement.
+You’re in crisis when everything falls apart, right?
 It’s not that simple.
 Think of painful emotion and overwhelming situations as a spectrum.
-There are small crises, and there are big ones, and there are a thousand grades of crises between the two.
+There are small crises, and there are big ones, and there are a thousand grades of crises in between.
 Sometimes small whirlwinds lead to bigger ones, sometimes they don’t.
-The trick is to catch things early, to pick up on the warning signs before the symptoms are so overwhelming you can’t move.
-But what are your warning signs?
-How do you know when you’re in crisis?
-Here are some common symptoms:
+The trick is to catch things early, to pick up on the warning signs before you’re so overwhelmed you can’t move.
+For you personally, what are your early warning signs?
+Make sure to write them out in your plan.
+Here are some common symptoms.

 - Wanting to cry all the time